-The Signature Page is automatically populated with data entered in the proposalCENTRAL system (title of project, applicant's name, institution, contact information, etc.).
+The Signature Page is automatically populated with data entered in the ProposalCentral system (title of project, applicant's name, institution, contact information, etc.).
 Download the Signature Page after completing the application by clicking on the "Print Signature Page" button in the "Administrative & Signature Page(s)" section of the proposal.
 For the proposal, the Signature Page must be signed by the Principal Investigator and Authorized Institutional Official.
-Upload the signed Signature Page in the "Project Proposal Supporting Documents" section of the proposal on proposalCENTRAL before submitting the entire application by the deadline.
+Upload only the signed Signature Page (it should be a 1-page PDF) in the "Project Proposal Supporting Documents" section of the proposal on ProposalCentral before submitting the entire application by the deadline.
 A hardcopy is not required.